-In general, throughout this Manual we use the term “mental illness” in reference to a person who is subject to the terms of the Mental Health Act 2007 (NSW) or the Mental Health (Forensic Provisions) Act 1990 (NSW).
-Elsewhere we use the term “The term mental health condition is a broad term that refers to symptoms that may be caused by life events, genetic factors or birth defects.
-They can be temporary or lifelong and include mood, anxiety, personality, psychotic and compulsive disorders.
-It includes, but is not limited to those conditions and symptoms recognised as constituting mental illness under the Mental Health Act 2007 (NSW).” as a broad term of reference for people who have some form of ‘psychiatric condition’.
-We also use the term where it has been used in policy, standards and guidelines and by services describing their programs, etc. We use the term “Psychosocial disability refers to the social and economic consequences related to a mental health condition.
-It is an internally recognised term under the United Nations Convention on the Rights of Persons with Disabilities used to describe the challenges, or limits, a person experiences in life that are related to their mental health condition.
-Not everyone living with a mental health condition has a psychosocial disability.
-To read more see 13A.” in some contexts to refer to persons with mental health conditions who experience difficulty in their interactions with the social environment because of the barriers to their equal participation in society that exist in that environment.
+Some people living with mental health conditions may, at some stage in their lives, find themselves in hospital, either voluntarily or involuntarily, and may be subject to treatment orders under the Mental Health Act 2007 (NSW).
+When this happens, they are considered to be a person either with ‘mental illness’, or a ‘mental disorder’ under the Act.
+Therefore, throughout this Manual we use the term “people who are mentally ill” in reference to a person who is a patient under the Mental Health Act 2007 (NSW) or the Mental Health and Cognitive impairment is defined by the Mental Health and Cognitive Impairment Forensic Provisions Act 2020 (NSW) as an ongoing impairment in adaptive functioning and in comprehension, reasoning, judgement, learning or memory, which has resulted from damage or dysfunction to the brain or mind.
+Cognitive impairment may arise from intellectual disability, dementia, autism or foetal alcohol spectrum disorder.
+Forensic Provisions Act 2020 (NSW).
+Elsewhere we use the term “person living with a The term mental health condition is a broad term that refers to symptoms that may be caused by life events, genetic factors or birth defects.
+This condition can be temporary, episodic or lifelong.
+A mental health condition can include mood, anxiety, personality, psychotic and compulsive disorders.
+It includes, but is not limited to, those conditions and symptoms recognised as constituting mental illness under the Mental Health Act 2007 (NSW).” in broader reference to people who experience some form of ‘psychiatric condition’ or have been diagnosed with a condition.
+We also use terms where used in policy, standards and guidelines and by services describing their programs, etc. We also use the term “Psychosocial disability is not about a diagnosis, it refers to the social and economic consequences related to living with a mental health condition.
+It is a recognised term used to describe the challenges, or limits, a person experiences in life that are related to their mental health condition.
+Not everyone living with a mental health condition has a psychosocial disability.” or “Lived experience is the knowledge and understanding acquired from living through or with something.
+This manual frequently refers to people with lived experience of mental illness; in this context it means people living with mental health conditions and all this entails (sometimes called consumers) and family or friends supporting someone living with mental illness (sometimes called carers).” in some contexts to refer to people living with mental health conditions who may experience difficulties in their interactions with the social environment because of the barriers to their equal participation in society and the discrimination that exists in that environment.

-MHCC’s discussions with members and with government are published regularly in policy and position statements and submissions that are freely available through the Mental Health Coordinating Council’s website at: www.mhcc.org.au
+MHCC’s discussions with members and with government are published regularly in policy and position statements and submissions that are freely available through the Mental Health Coordinating Council’s website at: mhcc.org.au